kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    A copy of this article can be found at:
    `http://stat.smmu.edu.cn/history <http://stat.smmu.edu.cn/history/pearson1901.pdf/>`_

 ..
+[Scr] Schreier, Franz, *Optimized implementations of rational approximations for the Voigt and complex error function*,
+   Journal of Quantitative Spectroscopy & Radiative Transfer 112 (2011) 1010-1025

+..
 [Sch] Schwarz, U.J., *Analysis of an Observed Function into Components, using its Second Derivative*, Bull.
 Astr.
 Inst.
 Netherlands, 1968, 19 405-413 `(local copy) <http://www.astro.rug.nl/software/kapteyn-alpha/_downloads/Schwarz-1968.pdf>`_